EdoardoLaGreca/EdoardoLaGreca/README.md

 ## About me

 Hi everyone, I'm a (`<current_year> - 2001`) years old Italian boy who's interested in niche projects, both abandoned and still in active development.
-I know [Rust](https://www.rust-lang.org/) and [C](https://en.wikipedia.org/wiki/C_(programming_language)) (although I had some experience with other languages such as C#, Python and JavaScript).
-I'm currently learning [Go](https://golang.org/) and my favorite language is [ANSI C](https://en.wikipedia.org/wiki/ANSI_C).
+I know [Rust](https://www.rust-lang.org/) and [ANSI C](https://en.wikipedia.org/wiki/ANSI_C) (although I had some experience with other languages such as C#, Python and JavaScript).
+I'm currently learning [Go](https://golang.org/), which is my favorite programming language.

 I'm the kind of guy who starts many projects and finishes less than half of them.
 However, I always try my best at finishing what I started.

-I'm working on a [webserver](https://github.com/EdoardoLaGreca/websrvr) and soon(er or later) I will host my personal website with it.
+I'm working on a webserver and soon(er or later) I will host my personal website with it.
 A link to that website will appear on both this README and my GitHub profile.

 ## My interests and opinions